tomas-fryza/esp-micropython/lab7-wifi/README.md

     ```

-2. Integrate a perpetual loop into your code, and at regular intervals, retrieve data from the local Real-Time Clock (RTC).
-Display the information in a formatted manner, such as `yyyy-mm-dd hh:mm:ss`.
+   In a loop, retrieve data from the local Real-Time Clock (RTC), and display the information in a formatted manner, such as `yyyy-mm-dd hh:mm:ss`.

-<a name="challenges"></a>

-## Challenges

-1. Create a functional weather monitoring system.
+2. Create a functional weather monitoring system.
 The primary goal is to establish a Wi-Fi connection, access real-time weather data from the [OpenWeatherMap API](https://openweathermap.org/current), and display the information to the shell or on a local OLED screen.

-2. Implement a simple web server on the ESP32 that responds to HTTP requests.
+3. Implement a simple web server on the ESP32 that responds to HTTP requests.
 Explore handling different types of requests, such as GET and POST, and responding with various types of content, like HTML pages or JSON data.

 <a name="references"></a>